Get

 3. Preventative Care Medications for Cats

 In a perfect world, your kitty would see the veterinarian once to twice a year for a regular checkup that would include dental care, vaccinations, and blood work if needed.
-Not only does this give you the best opportunity to ask any questions about what’s normal/abnormal in your cat’s behaviors, but it also helps your vet get the jump on catching health issues before they have a chance to reach full bloom.
+Not only does this give you the best opportunity to ask any questions about what’s normal/abnormal in your cat’s behaviors, but it also helps the vet get the jump on catching health issues before they have a chance to reach full bloom.

 Annual or biannual checkups are also ideal times for ensuring that your feline friend is covered when it comes to preventative medication.
 For most cats, it means a year-round heartworm and internal parasite medication.
 They should also preferably be on a year-round flea preventative and tick protection, depending on the situation.

 Fortunately, many products will cover all these issues with just one topical, injectable, or oral dose.
-Your vet will be able to prescribe the best product for your individual cat at these checkups and make sure you have medication to keep you covered the whole year.
+A vet will be able to prescribe the best product for your individual cat at these checkups and make sure you have medication to keep you covered the whole year.

 maine coon cat at the vet with owner